a-yiorgos/tcpmux/README.md

 The reference implementation for RFC-1078 (TCPMUX) from 1988

 TCPMUX is described in RFC-1078 (written some 20 years ago).
-A reference implementation by Network Wizards can be found at
+A reference implementation by Network Wizards used to live at

 ftp://ftp.nw.com/nw/software/tcpmux.c